julienjpk/emorand/README.md

 ### 🔧 Build and install

-As of this writing, emorand has yet to be published to distribution repositories or even crates.io (I know, shocking).
-Until this blessed day comes, you may build and install emorand from source with:
+As of this writing, emorand has yet to be published to distribution repositories (I know, shocking).
+Until this blessed day comes, you may get it from crates.io with:

+    $ cargo install emorand

+Or build and install it from source with:

     $ cargo build --release

 How and where you install it then is up to you.
 I, for one, have chosen to simply use `install`...

     $ sudo install -m0755 target/release/emorand /usr/local/bin

-... but `cargo install` is also a very good option (if you can figure out the right options).

 ### 🪲 Caveats